zero-proxy/zero-proxy/README-en_US.md

 ### 2022-06-04

 zero-proxy V1.2.0 is released.
-In this version, we optimize the connection and display algothrim for worker and improve the efficient for data access, it is recommended to upgrade to this version.
+In this version, we optimize the connection and display algorithm for worker and improve the efficient for data access, it is recommended to upgrade to this version.

 ### 2022-05-30